ozeanjs/ozean/docs/docs/intro/key-features.md

 - Provides a base `HttpException` class, allowing you to throw errors with specific HTTP status codes.
 This makes error handling in your application standardized and predictable.

-Overall, OceanJs is a framework that aims to combine the advantages of a robust and established architecture with the speed and performance of the Bun runtime.
+Overall, OzeanJs is a framework that aims to combine the advantages of a robust and established architecture with the speed and performance of the Bun runtime.